CyberMettle/Java-Script-Beautifier/README.md

 # Java Script Beautifier
 This script reads the specified JavaScript file, beautifies it using the options you set (here, an indent size of 4 spaces), and either prints the result or writes it to an output file if provided.
-You can further customize the opts variable for additional formatting options as detailed in the jsbeautifier documentation.
+You can further customize the opts variable for additional formatting options.

 # How to use the python script?
 1. Save the Script:<br>